jasminehyu/Machine_Learning_Model_for_Predicting_Dissolved_Oxygen_in_Lakes/README.md

 ### Model Experiment

-To test the model's robustness with sparse data, I reduced the dataset to one-fourth its size and compared the results with the full dataset.
+To test the model's robustness with sparse data, I reduced the dataset to one-fourth of its original size and compared the results with the full dataset. ** The following files show the model training process in Jupyter Notebook. **

 - Transfer Learning Model (TL)
   1. [tl_2372.ipynb](./lakes21_parquet/tl_2372.ipynb) : TL model tested on 2372 data points